EliasOenal/verity/verity.md

   - `0x05`: `Unused - to be assigned`
   - `0x06`: `NodeRequest`
   - `0x07`: `NodeResponse`
-  - `0x08`: `NodeBroadcast`

   Each of these message classes will have different data payloads:
-  - `Hello`: **Node Identifier (16 bytes)**: This is a unique NodeID that's generated at startup.
+  - `Hello`: **Node Identifier (16 bytes)**: This is a unique NodeID that's randomly generated at startup.
 Primary purpose is to detect when we connected to ourselves.
-This may happen if we don't know our external IP. (e.g. NAT)
+This may happen if we don't know our external IP. (e.g. NAT) Secondarily this may be used to detect duplicate connections to the same node, which may happen if the node is reachable via multiple IPs.

-  - `HashRequest`: This message also might not need any further data.
-The act of sending it could suffice to request all cube hashes.
+  - `HashRequest`: This message does not need any further data.
+The act of repeatedly sending it is sufficient to request all cube hashes iteratively.
+This message may get extended in the future to allow for more fine-grained control over which hashes to request. (e.g. by date or by MPT subtree)

   - `HashResponse`:
     - **Hash Count (4 bytes)**: This is an integer indicating the number of hashes being sent.